hudl/data-docs/style/hudl_sql_style_guide.md

 * Always use AS when creating aliases for columns, tables, subqueries
 * Always capitalize SQL keywords (e.g., `SELECT` or `AS`)
 * Always capitalize SQL datatypes (e.g., `VARCHAR` or `DATE`)
-* Variable names should be underscore separated:
+* Variable names and identifiers should be lower case and underscore separated and all other text should be capitalized:

   __GOOD__:
   `SELECT COUNT(*) AS backers_count`